publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch26/m__us_usc_t2_s1604.md

                 (iv) to pay the costs of a meeting, retreat, conference, or other similar event held by, or in the name of, 1 or more covered legislative branch officials or covered executive branch officials,

-                except that this subparagraph shall not apply if the funds are provided to a person who is required to report the receipt of the funds under [section 434 of this title][/us/usc/t2/s434];
+                except that this subparagraph shall not apply if the funds are provided to a person who is required to report the receipt of the funds under [section 30104 of title 52][/us/usc/t52/s30104];

             (F) the name of each Presidential library foundation, and each Presidential inaugural committee, to whom contributions equal to or exceeding $200 were made by the person or organization, or a political committee established or controlled by the person or organization, within the semiannual period, and the date and amount of each such contribution within the semiannual period; and